Electrical Safety Advice for Holiday Let Owners

 Ask the Expert – Electrical Safety Q and A

-Technical Director at Electrical Safety First, Martyn Allen, gives advice on how to keep your holiday home safe:
+Technical Director at Electrical Safety First, Martyn Allen, gives advice on how to keep your investment safe:

 Q1.
 What are the main risks that homes face when it comes to electrical appliances?